Alibaba's Singles Day sales top $74 billion, planned rules hit shares

 Such is its size that its performance is widely considered indicative of China’s post-virus economic recovery.

-Alibaba rivals JD.com Inc and Pinduoduo Inc as well as firms such as Douyin - the Chinese version of Beijing ByteDance Technology Co Ltd’s TikTok - also held Singles’ Day events.
+Alibaba rivals JD.com Inc 9618.HKJD.O and Pinduoduo Inc PDD.O as well as firms such as Douyin - the Chinese version of Beijing ByteDance Technology Co Ltd's TikTok - also held Singles' Day events.

 “Because of COVID-19, many Chinese cannot go overseas,” Vice President Liu Bo told reporters.
 “This actually stimulates online consumption.”